In my post, I show you step by step how to change the PHP version in Bluehost for your website using your hosting Cpanel.

 Log into to your Bluehost Cpanel

-Here is my login page.
+Here is Bluehost’s login page.

-From here, click on ‘Advanced’ in the menu on the left.
+Once logged in, click on ‘Advanced’ in the menu on the left.

 Select ‘MultiPHP manager‘